 - High in micronutrients since +90% of people have some type of micronutrient deficiency (iodine, magnesium, vitamin B12 etc) and micronutrient deficiencies can lead to low testosterone.

-- Low in foods that raise estrogen levels (the female hormone) and increase inflammation.
-The more estrogen and inflammation you have, the lower your testosterone levels will be.
-I have my clients cut out whey protein, dairy products, wheat and soy to start with.
+- Low in foods that increase inflammation.
+The more inflammation you have, the lower your testosterone levels will be.

-- Most of your Calories should come from the protein sparing nutrients (fats and carbs) since protein does not have much impact on testosterone levels.
+- Most of your Calories should come from the protein sparing nutrients (fats and carbs) to support both a high total and free testosterone production.

 - Uses foods that work well with your digestive system.
-You want to minimize constipation, bloating and gassiness since indigestion leads to higher inflammation levels in the body.
+You want to minimize constipation, bloating and gassiness since indigestion leads to higher inflammation levels in the body and can lead to micronutrient deficiencies.

-Usually for my clients, these effects start within 2 weeks of eating properly.
+Usually for my clients, they start feeling much better within 2 weeks of eating properly.

 Proper sleep is essential as well because most of your hormones are regulated during sleep.